seanvelasco/memegraph/README.md

 ## Development

+> [!IMPORTANT]
-MLX requires a Mac with an Apple Silicon processor to generate embeddings.

-You can still run the app without image embeddings, but you will not be able to search for memes by image similarity.
+> This app uses MLX to run CLIP.
+To generate embeddings, a device with an Apple Silicon processor is needed.
+For non-Apple Silicon devices, the app can still run, provided there are already images and embeddings in the database, but it will not be able to search for memes by image similarity.

-### Generate image embeddings

 Install dependencies